Sarah M. DeIuliisAssistant Professor

 B.A., Corporate Communication, 2011

-Sarah M. DeIuliis (Ph.D.., Duquesne University) is a Visiting Assistant Professor in the Department of Communication & Rhetorical Studies at Duquesne University as of May 11, 2018.
-She serves as the Director of Recruitment and Professional Development as well as the faculty advisor for the Duquesne Debating Society.
+Sarah M. DeIuliis (Ph.D.., Duquesne University) is an Assistant Professor in the Department of Communication & Rhetorical Studies at Duquesne University as of May 11, 2018.
+She serves as an Undergraduate Direcector, the Director of Recruitment and Professional Development as well as the faculty advisor for the Duquesne Debating Society.
 She completed her BA in Corporate Communication, MA in Integrated Marketing Communication, and Ph.D. in Rhetoric at Duquesne University.
 Mrs. DeIuliis has published in journals such as Communication Research Trends, Listening/Journal of Communication Ethics, Religion and Culture, and Journal of the Association for Communication Administration.
 Her most recent publication is her co-authored work, Corporate Communication Crisis Leadership: Advocacy and Ethics, published by Business Expert Press.

 Arnett, Ronald C., Sarah M. Deluliis, and Matthew Corr.
 Corporate Communication Crisis Leadership: Advocacy and Ethics.
 New York, NY: Business Expert Press, 2017.